desktop/desktop/docs/technical/syntax-highlighting.md

 Cool!
 As long as it's a language that [CodeMirror supports out of the box](https://codemirror.net/mode/index.html) we should be able to make it work.
 Open an issue and we'll take it from there.

 If you want to create a PR and add highlighter support for your favourite programming langauge don't forget to:
-1)submit a PR with a sample file for the language to [desktop/highlighter-tests](https://github.com/desktop/highlighter-tests).
+1. Submit a PR with a sample file for the language to [desktop/highlighter-tests](https://github.com/desktop/highlighter-tests).
-2) Add the language that the highlighter going to support to the `Supported Languages` list above.
+2. Add the language that the highlighter going to support to the `Supported Languages` list above.

 ## Why do the diffs on GitHub.com and Desktop look different